From The Associated Press

 NEW YORK —

-Stocks were up Monday because investors think Fed leaders will determine that the economy isn’t recovering fast enough.
-That might not sound like good news, but it would influence the Fed to continue the programs it has implemented to stimulate the economy: keeping interest rates low to encourage borrowing and buying bonds to push investors into stocks.
+The stock market’s relation to the Fed is a bit of a paradox: The market was rising Monday because investors think Fed leaders will determine that the economy is still suffering.
+That might not sound like good news, but it would influence the Fed to continue the programs it has implemented to try to breathe life into the economy, like keeping interest rates low to encourage borrowing and buying bonds to push investors into stocks.